 As an adult affiliate, it is important to know and understand what happens once a consumer clicks on an ad located on your site.
 Are they taken to the company’s website where they can then purchase the product, or are they required to sign up for a mailing list to then only be bombarded with emails and promotions in their inbox?

-It is vital to test these things out in order to prevent yourself from promoting an ad that causes nothing but headaches and, in turn, will ultimately lose you customers and traffic to your site.
+It is vital to test these things out in order to prevent yourself from promoting an ad that causes nothing but headaches and, in turn, will ultimately lose your customers and traffic to your site.

 Not Having a Blog or Website

 Promoting products through mailing lists, social media platforms or paid advertisements will not make you a successful affiliate marketer.
-What will, though, is having a blog or website that can promote the affiliate products on your behalf.
+What will, though, be having a blog or website that can promote the affiliate products on your behalf.

 Your website or blog helps establish your uniqueness to potential clients and gives them a “face” behind the promotions—ultimately establishing confidence among your website visitors.